wangyji/wangyji.github.io/_pages/terms.md

 ## Discovery of unstable singularities with machine precision

 Whether fluids can develop singularities—points where velocity or gradients become infinite—remains one of the most significant unanswered questions in mathematics.
-While stable singularities have been identified numerically, the real challenge of the field (and the focus of the Millennium Prize Navier-Stokes problem) lies in finding unstable singularities.
+While stable singularities have been identified numerically, the real challenge of the field (such as the Millennium Prize Navier-Stokes problem) lies in finding unstable singularities.
 These solutions are exceptionally elusive because even microscopic perturbations can divert the system from its blow-up trajectory.

 To tackle this, I developed a pioneering computational framework that merges deep learning with high-precision numerical optimization.
 Unlike traditional methods, our approach uses a multi-stage training scheme combined with a Gauss-Newton optimizer to navigate the complex landscape of nonlinear PDEs.